FabianoEger/tago-documentation/analysis.rst

 The **analysis** is a powerful feature at Tago that experts and software developers can use to implement scripts to analyze and manipulate the data sent by the devices in real time.

-Analysis is programmed using Javascript language, node.js to be more exactly.
-Here, you have access to all data inside your buckets, your devices, and some services provide by Tago.
-We also provide some  libraries like lodash and async to optmize your code.
+Analysis is programmed using Javascript language with Tago internal methods injected on context.
+Here, you have access to all data inside your buckets, your devices, and some services provided by Tago.
+We also provide some  libraries like lodash and async to optimize your code.

+If you combine Analysis with Actions you can execute that script when some particular variable with value arrive on Tago.
+Example you can process your information, as convert, transform, apply functions on that value.
+Also you can add new values in another bucket, get data from there or make actions as send email, sms, etc...

+We have a github repository with some examples, check it out at: https://github.com/tago-io/tago-analysis-examples

 *******************
 Setting Up Analysis